michaelwangcode/one-portfolio/README.md

 ## Social Media Links

-Next, create a social media bar that will appear on the left side of the page.
+The social media bar will appear on the left side of the page.

 The bar has links to our LinkedIn, Github, Email and Resume.